JadeAnt/Random-Password-Generator/README.md

 # Random-Password-Generator
 Built in C++ and Visual Studio

+Note: Also, see my Random Password Generator webapp built using HTML, CSS, and Javascript.

 ## Description
 This program was developed using an algorithm made to randomly choose from 4 choices; special characters, numbers, uppercase and lowercase letters, and then randomly choose from those 4 options.
 The password is then built from these random options, and printed out for you to use.